 Students first approach faculty about the possibility of working with them on a faculty directed research project.
 Once a faculty member has agreed to support a student’s application, the faculty member will work with the student to help prepare the student to initiate an application via the online Student Research Application Tracker.

-On the Student Research Application Tracker, the student will be asked to provide:
+On the Student Research Application Tracker, students will be asked to provide:

 - the name of their faculty research supervisor